How to Make Budget Movies

 Don’t go into debt hoping that you will make it in this business.
 Grit and determination will get you there not better or more kit.

-When I wanted to create the Wedding Photography Blueprint DVD’s, I didn’t have any of the video kit I really needed to shoot my first commercial DVD (camera, lighting, microphones, tripods).
+When I wanted to create the Wedding Photography Blueprint DVD’s, I didn’t have any of the video kit I really needed.
+At least not to shoot my first commercial DVD (camera, lighting, microphones, tripods).
 I did things slightly differently and got myself into a situation where failure wasn’t an option.

-I bought a ton of professional video gear (Sony PMW EX1, Manfrotto tripod, Lavelier mics, stabilisers etc) on a “buy now, pay nothing for a year” basis as I had just come back from Spain and had limited resources, no stable home as yet and no credit rating after being in Spain for 10 years.
+I bought a ton of professional video gear (Sony PMW EX1, Manfrotto tripod, Lavaliere mics, stabilisers etc).
+All bought on a "buy now, pay nothing for a year" basis as I had just come back from Spain.
+I had limited resources, no stable home as yet and no credit rating after being in Spain for 10 years.

 To give you an example of what can be done and how to make budget movies with next to nothing, check out this film called Bad is Bad.